About Me

 Where Am I Now?

-I am currently a junior undergraduate student at the University of Hartford, working towards my BFA in Illustration while minoring in Painting.
-These past two years, I have learned not only countless new techniques and skills to utilize, but I've learned a lot about myself as well.
-I have recently discovered an interest in technology, specifically Artificial Intelligence and its impact on artists and neighboring fields.
-I am curious to see where this technology takes me, and I am learning to embrace it and use it as inspiration for my current art!
+I am currently a senior undergraduate student at the University of Hartford, working towards my BFA in Illustration while minoring in Painting.
+These past three years, I have learned not only countless new techniques and skills to utilize, but I've learned a lot about myself as well.
+I have recently discovered an interest in the mindscape in its relation to cosmic imagery.
+Experimenting with texture through surface prep, additives, the ultraviolet spectrum, and composition, I have been working to share with my audience my perception of the mind and the universe, and how it makes me feel in terms of existentialism.

 My Future Goals